hkhanuja/Unlearning/README.md

 In this phase, we evaluate various existing unlearning methods for their effectiveness in removing unsafe knowledge while preserving the general utility of the model.
 Each unlearning method is implemented in a dedicated branch:
 - **Branch `part_1_altpo`**: Implements the Alternate Preference Optimization (AltPO) method.
 The code for evaluation of the model performance after unlearning baseline is also present in the evaluation folder of this branch.
 - **Branch `part_1_smpo`**: Implements the Simplicity Prevails (SimPO) method.
     * `SimPO` directory contains the source code for this method.
-We extend the authors' code to adapt to the SafeRLHF dataset.
-We tweak the loss function, dataset class, configs, TrainerArgs in this folder our our experiments.
+We extend the authors' code to adapt and train on the SafeRLHF dataset.
+We update the loss function, dataset class, configs, TrainerArgs in this folder our our experiments.
 - **Branch `part_1_rmu`**: Implements the Representation Misdirection for Unlearning (RMU) method.
 - **Branch `part_1_rfro`**: Implements the Reversing the Forget-Retain Objectives (RFRO) method.
 - **Branch `part_1_sku`**: Implements the Selective Knowledge Negation Unlearning (SKU) method.